Product Management Training for Organizations, Groups & Product Teams

 we are the only training provider endorsed by both groups.
 An honor we appreciate!

 We provide the opportunity for participants to prepare for and pass PDMA's New Product Development Professional (NPDP) or AIPMM's Certified Innovation Leader (CIL) certifications.
-Participants have the confidence that what they are learning and applying in the Integrated Study Group is aligned with professional best practices.
+Participants have the confidence that what they are learning and applying in the RPM Experience is aligned with professional best practices.
 But, best practices only go so far -- they need to be applied in a way that fits your organization.
-That is what the Integrated Study Group accomplishes.
+That is what the RPM Experience accomplishes.

-There is a bit of planned magic that occurs in a well-functioning study group that is difficult to appreciate until it has been experienced.
-The magic results because the group experience, while highly structured, is not highly prescriptive.
+There is a bit of planned magic that occurs among the participants of an RPM Experience that is difficult to appreciate until it has been experienced.
+The magic results because the collaborative experience, while highly structured, is not highly prescriptive.
 When product management training is prescriptive, too often what is learned does not make any lasting impact.
 A good case study in this is LEGO, who pursued one prescriptive approach after another in an attempt to innovate their way back to profitability.
 Each attempt may have had isolated benefits, but none of them were successful for the organization.
 On the brink of bankruptcy, they customized an approach to innovation that was organic to the organization and reflected who they were as a company and how they served customers.
-The Integrated Study Group is a tool for doing the same.
+The RPM Experience is a tool for doing the same.
 Each group is different and each has ownership over the outcomes.
 We have seen networks created and expanded that foster significant future innovation, existing best practices shared between silos, the success rate of new products increase, participants taking more responsibility for the organization’s success and moving into leadership roles, and much more.
 A few specific items include:

 - Behavior Change.
 Cohort participants take ownership and responsibility for what they are learning and how it can be applied to their work and to the organization.